Did you know, Peterborough held the first ever provincial meet of the Canadian Wheelman's Association on July 1, 1898.

 The last of the Wheelmen depart the city on the Sunday with the meet judged a success.
 “The visitors made lots of noise whilst they were here, but there bark was worse than their bite.
 Little or no damage of any account was done,” summarized The Weekly Examiner.
 “No one can ever say again that Peterborough can’t accommodate a crowd.”

-To find out more about Peterborough's rich bicycle history, check out The Bicycle Museum online, especially this page AND stop by B!KE on George St. to see the images and a high wheel bike in person.
+Or pop by the pop-up version of The Bicycle Museum at B!KE on George St. to see the images and our fabulous replica high wheel bike in person.

 More Pop-up launch info here.

-Photo credits: Peterborough Museum & Archives.
-Balsillie Collection of Roy Studio Images.
+These images are from the Peterborough Museum and Archives Balsillie Collection of Roy Studio Images.